ludocode/mpack/README.md

 free(data);
 ```

 In the above example, we encode to a growable memory buffer.
-The writer can instead write to a pre-allocated or stack-allocated buffer, avoiding the need for memory allocation.
+The writer can instead write to a pre-allocated or stack-allocated buffer (with up-front sizes for compound types), avoiding the need for memory allocation.
 The writer can also be provided with a flush function (such as a file or socket write function) to call when the buffer is full or when writing is done.

 If any error occurs, the writer is placed in an error state.
-The writer will flag an error if too much data is written, if the wrong number of elements are written, if the data could not be flushed, etc. No additional error handling is needed in the above code; any subsequent writes are ignored when the writer is in an error state, so you don't need to check every write for errors.
+The writer will flag an error if too much data is written, if the wrong number of elements are written, if an allocation failure occurs, if the data could not be flushed, etc. No additional error handling is needed in the above code; any subsequent writes are ignored when the writer is in an error state, so you don't need to check every write for errors.

-Note in particular that in debug mode, the `mpack_finish_map()` call above ensures that two key/value pairs were actually written as claimed, something that other MessagePack C/C++ libraries may not do.
+The above example uses `mpack_build_map()` to automatically determine the number of key-value pairs contained.
+If you know up-front the number of elements needed, you can pass it to `mpack_start_map()` instead.
+In that case the corresponding `mpack_finish_map()` will assert in debug mode that the expected number of elements were actually written, which is something that other MessagePack C/C++ libraries may not do.

 ## Comparison With Other Parsers